CMYK, RGB, & Spot Colors

 Since print media has been around much longer than digital media, let’s start there.

-Pick up a glossy fashion magazine with stunning photos, a local newspaper on the street corner, or bright flashy mailer sent to your door…there’s a very good chance it’s been printed using nothing more than 4 ink colors.
-How is is possible to get just about every color needed out of 4 colors?
+Pick up a glossy fashion magazine with stunning photos, a local newspaper on the street corner or bright flashy mailer sent to your door…there’s a very good chance it’s been printed using nothing more than 4 ink colors.
+How is it possible to get just about every color needed out of 4 colors?